torchnyu/blog/_posts/2020-05-31-stuff-you-should-know.md

 important.
 And yet, I see plenty of CS students who dismiss math or only care about certain subjects.

+Math is incredibly important, not as prerequisite knowledge for many areas of computer science, but also as a frame of mind for programming.
+A good programmer tries to impart a sense of rigor into their code.

 - What is a proof?
 Prove that the square root of 2 is irrational.
 - All of the standard proof techniques such as strong/weak induction, proof by contradiction, proof by counter example